BytingBitz/pyscrapify/readme.md

 * Day: The day on which the review was placed.
 * Title: The title of the user review.
 * Review: The text content of the user review (Indeed only).
-* Pros: The text content of position pros.
+* Pros: The text content of user review pros.
-* Cons: The text content of position cons.
+* Cons: The text content of user review cons.

 On Seek.com location and status are not always provided and will be defined as Unknown if they don't exist for a given review.
 The built CSV is ordered by the following column headers: Organisation,Website,Year,Month,Day,Rating,Status,Location,Position,Title,Review,Pros,Cons.
 Note: If output_name matches an existing CSV file, new review data will be appended to that existing CSV file.